 The federal government has established the Canada Emergency Wage Subsidy (CEWS) to help employers keep staff on payroll despite revenue declines caused by COVID-19.

 CEWS support takes the form of a government subsidy based on specific criteria.
-First established in the early stages of the pandemic, the CEWS program has undergone various developments including an extension until the end of 2020.
+First established in the early stages of the pandemic, the CEWS program has undergone various developments.

 Regular handwashing is necessary and must be continued.
 However, people can wash their hands with warm water, instead of very hot water, and they can apply hand lotion afterwards.
 With many people also taking the precaution of wearing gloves at work, hand washing in warm water at home and applying moisturizer then is also especially helpful.